 Metal Detecting Shows & Movies You Can Stream

 If you love the hobby (or you’re shopping for your first machine), watching real-world and scripted detecting content is a fun way to learn the rhythm of a hunt: research, permissions, recovery, and the “what is it?!” moment.
+Beyond pure entertainment, observing how experienced detectorists swing their coils, handle targets, and interact with landowners can teach you valuable field skills.

 Streaming availability changes by country and service, so each item includes (1) a reliable “watch now” hub, and (2) an IMDb page for quick reference.